BenAmerSilia/alx-low_level_programming/README.md

-A lor of C and loops and debugging
+A lot of C and loops and debugging